Alex Knight walks us through the best FREE research software Amazon sellers can use to help their sourcing and marketing efforts

 There is a lot of useful data inside the table.
 You can see which category the most popular products are listed under, the price of each product, how many sellers are offering each product and even how many variations the parent ASIN has (a score of one here means there are no variations).
 With regards to the price column, for products with multiple sellers, the price you see on Unicorn Smasher will be the one charged by the seller currently winning the buy box.

 It is also worth looking at the final column, as this shows who is fulfilling the order and how.
 “AMZ” dictates that the product is sold by Amazon, “-” dictates the product is merchant fulfilled and “FBA” holds its usual meaning: Fulfillment by Amazon.
 If there’s a product that sells well but is merchant fulfilled, there may be leverage to enter the market using FBA and benefiting from the boost it gives listings.

 The columns for estimated sales and revenue add more value to your research.
-The figure for estimated sales is based on Best Seller Rank data and Unicorn Smasher’s own collection of historical sales data.
+The figure for estimated sales is based on the Amazon Best Sellers Rank and Unicorn Smasher’s own collection of historical sales data.
 Estimated revenue is calculated from a range of Amazon data relating to price and is then multiplied by the estimated sales figure.
 My advice, as ever with estimates, is to treat these figures as a guide only.

 At the bottom of the table, highlighted in gray, are the averages for each field, the amount of products the search returned and the most common category that products were listed in.

 If you want to view this information again later, you can save it to your dashboard.
 The dashboard correlates all of your saved searches and also lets you export them via as a CSV file or a shareable image.